benghi254/rss-feedparser/README.md

 # rss-feedparser
-simple rss feed parser on terminal using python
+simple rss feed parser of reddit on terminal using python